joelday/extraneode/extensions/git/README.md

-# Git integration for Visual Studio Code
+# Git integration for Extraneode

-**Notice:** This extension is bundled with Visual Studio Code.
+**Notice:** This extension is bundled with Extraneode.
 It can be disabled but not uninstalled.

 ## Features